Career Advice

 • Lower cost.
 Generally, tuition for online-only programs is lower, and online course fees rarely exist because universities save money when students learn over the web.
 Additionally, students can avoid the costs of relocating near a campus and commuting to classes.

 • Greater engagement.
-Because professors cannot count heads in an online course, many require digital discussions or assignments to prove students are watching lectures and engaging with course material.
-This compels students to learn actively and interact with peers when they might have been more passive in a traditional classroom.
+Because professors cannot count heads in an online course, many require digital discussions or assignments to verify that students are watching lectures and engaging with the course material.
+This encourages students to learn actively and interact with peers, rather than remaining more passive in a traditional classroom.

 • Better outcomes.
 In a study by MIT, researchers found that online courses can be more effective than traditional education.
 Because online classes utilize multiple forms of learning, they help all levels of learners improve their knowledge and skill.